sitegeist/Sitegeist.Monocle.BackstopJS/README.md

 # Sitegeist.Monocle.BackstopJS
 [BackstopJS](https://garris.github.io/BackstopJS) connector for the Sitegeist.Monocle Styleguide

-This packahe can create a BackstopJS configuration file for a whole Monocle styleguide to test all prototypes with all propSets as scenarios in all viewports.
-The generated configuration and scenarios can be adjusted via setting.
+This package implements the command `./flow backstop:Configuration` to create a BackstopJS configuration file for a whole Monocle styleguide to test all prototypes with all propSets in all viewports.
+The generated configuration and scenarios can be adjusted via package setting or via `@styleguide.options.backstop`.

 ### Authors & Sponsors